MakeSchool-Tutorials/Makestagram-Swift/P9-Improving-Upload-Code/content.md

 ---
-title: "Improving the upload code and adding a Post class"
+title: "Improving the Upload Code and Adding a Post Class"
 slug: improving-photo-upload-parse
 ---